dotnet/docs-maui/docs/troubleshooting.md

 ## Couldn't find a valid Xcode app bundle

-If you receive the error "Could not find a valid Xcode app bundle at '/Library/Developer/CommandLineTools'", when attempting to build .NET MAUI apps that target iOS or Mac Catalyst, you should try the solution described in [Xcode is not currently installed or could not be found](#xcode-isnt-currently-installed-or-couldnt-be-found).
+If you receive the error "Could not find a valid Xcode app bundle at '/Library/Developer/CommandLineTools'", when attempting to build .NET MAUI apps that target iOS or Mac Catalyst, you should try the solution described in [Xcode isn't currently installed or couldn't be found](#xcode-isnt-currently-installed-or-couldnt-be-found).
 If you're still unable to access the **Xcode > Preferences > Locations > Command Line Tools** drop-down, run the following command:

 ```zsh
 sudo xcode-select --reset